Dynamic-Capital/Dynamic-Capital/docs/PHASE_03_CHECKOUT.md

-# Phase 3 Checkout Flow
+# Dynamic Capital Phase 03 Checkout Flow

 This phase wires basic payment handling for the Mini App.